 Sefton's Emergency Limited Assistance Scheme (ELAS) is available to support local residents who are experiencing severe hardship, a disaster or emergency.
 It is there to meet one-off needs and not ongoing expenses.

-If you need urgent help with the costs of food, essential goods for infants/children, gas, electricity or emergency travel and do not have money to get them we may be able to provide assistance.
+If you need urgent help with the costs of food, winter coats, gas, electricity or emergency travel and do not have money to get them we may be able to provide assistance.
 We may also be able to assist If you need furniture or essential domestic appliances because you are setting up home, moving from care, have suffered a disaster (such as a fire or flood) or have had to move due to violence, fear of violence or other reasons.

 Cash will not be awarded.
-Instead the scheme will provide assistance, either through the provision of redeemable vouchers, travel warrants, essential household goods or referral to a support service.
+Instead the scheme will provide assistance, either through the provision of paypoint credit, travel warrants, essential household goods or referral to a support service.

 The scheme does not cover clothing; rent costs, essential repairs to your home, removal costs or essential furniture if you rent a furnished accommodation (your landlord is responsible for providing this).